jeremysball/go-pair/README.md

 go install github.com/lordxarus/go-pair/cmd/gop@latest
 ```

+config.toml currently needs to be in the cwd of the binary

+ApiEnvVar is the **name** of the environment variable to use

 ## Example Config
-- config.toml currently needs to be in the cwd of the binary
-- ApiEnvVar is the **name** of the environment variable to use

 ```toml
 [Models.Attacker]
 Type = 0